CamelCaseCam/GIL/README.md

 # GIL
-A collection of tools designed to simplify genetic engineering **This is still early in development, the future of this project is unknown and built versions may be unstable**. if you want to contribute or see a preview of upcoming releases, check out the developer branch.
+A collection of tools designed to simplify genetic engineering **This is still early in development, the future of this project is unknown and built versions may be unstable**.
+If you want to contribute or see a preview of upcoming releases, check out the developer branch.

 Features:
 * Converts a sequence of amino acids to a DNA sequence optimized for the target organism